ansmith2/ansmith2.github.io/README.md

 ## Websites I Recommend

-   - [BuzzFeed](https://www.buzzfeed.com)  Here you can find what's trending, quizzes, breaking news and a bunch of different food videos.
+   - [BuzzFeed](https://www.buzzfeed.com) Here you can find what is trending, quizzes, breaking news and a bunch of different food videos.
 I find this interesting because there is always something new to learn!

    - [Wordle]( https://www.nytimes.com/games/wordle) Wordle is just plain fun, each day you have 6 tries to guess the 5 letter word of the day.
 You can also navigate other games on the _New York Times_ website.